 Undergo a National Police Check (necessary for those who work with security equipment)

-Though optional, a membership with professional organizations such as Master Locksmiths Association of Australasia and Locksmiths Guild of Australia could be an advantage
+Though optional, membership with professional organisations such as the Master Locksmiths Association of Australasia and the Locksmiths Guild of Australia could be an advantage.

 5. Steps To Become A Locksmith In Australia

 You can become a locksmith by doing a short one or two-week course or a 3–4 year apprenticeship program.
 The latter option may take longer but will make you a fully qualified locksmith in Australia.
 Also, while working as an apprentice, you get paid to learn.

 So, here are the most common steps people follow to become a locksmith in Australia:

 A Certificate III in Locksmithing is the qualification to learn about all aspects of the locksmith trade.
 This course is a prerequisite for many locksmithing courses run by independent training providers and locksmith associations.

 Most training institutes, including TAFE, offer this course as part of a structured apprenticeship program.

 You can also consider extra short locksmith courses to expand your knowledge and skills for providing various security services.
 It will also set you apart from other job applicants and make you more appealing to potential employers.